PeanutPiek/PiTV/README.md

 Basic Functions:
   - The PiTV offers some basic Application within, including following Apps:
     - Twitch, Which allows you to view any Twitch Stream on your TV.
+    - A simple Web Browser, optimized for Use with IR Remote Control.
     - There will be some more Applications, but it is firstly developed for this Twitch App.
   - Full Support for different kinds of IR Remote Control